bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

 here, which are very much related to hyperbolas (as expected).
 Also notice that we use :math:`\cos\theta` and :math:`\sin\theta` for :math:`x` and :math:`y`, which reminds us of the parameterization of a circle.
-Indeed, x and y are the "normal" Euclidean dimensions and for a given constant :math:`z`, they define a circle.
+Indeed, x and y are the "normal" Euclidean dimensions and, for a given constant :math:`z`, they define a circle.

 |h3| The Hyperboloid Model of Hyperbolic Geometry |h3e|

 Finally we get to our first model of hyperbolic geometry!
-Having introduced the two above concepts, our first model known as the `hyperboloid model <https://en.wikipedia.org/wiki/Hyperboloid_model>`__ (aka Minkowski model or Lorentz model) is a model of n-dimensional hyperbolic geometry in which points are represented on the forward sheet of a two-sheeted hyperboloid of (n+1)-dimensional Minkowski space.
+Having introduced the above two concepts, our first model known as the `hyperboloid model <https://en.wikipedia.org/wiki/Hyperboloid_model>`__ (aka Minkowski model or Lorentz model) is a model of n-dimensional hyperbolic geometry in which points are represented on the forward sheet of a two-sheeted hyperboloid of (n+1)-dimensional Minkowski space.
-The points on this sheet are defined by:
+The points on this sheet (in 3D Minkowski space) are defined by:

 .. math::